Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Uphill battle

-If any of the three Democrats takes the seat in June, up next would be the Republican-led legislative and executive branches.
-That prompted questions Wednesday as to how the candidates planned to get much of anything done.
+If any of the three Democrats takes the seat in June, up next would be working with the Republican-led legislative and executive branches.
+Candidates were asked Wednesday how they plan to get much done.

 “We win because we don’t give up,” he said.

 Parnell points to his endorsement from former Rep. John Spratt, the York County Democrat who held the seat before Mulvaney for about 30 years.
-The district representative, Parnell said, “that really reached across the aisle to get things done.”
-Parnell also noted his own career in the tax departments of U.S. companies abroad, and knowledge of federal tax law.
+He was the district representative, Parnell said, “that really reached across the aisle to get things done.”
+Parnell also noted his own career in the tax departments of U.S. companies abroad and knowledge of federal tax law.

 “I’ve had to deal with foreign governments face-to-face,” Parnell said.

-The former Army paralegal, Frank just finished grad school in the week ahead of the debate.
-As a biracial student and then a member of the military culture, the idea of being a freshman representative in the minority party doesn’t phase her.
+A former Army paralegal, Frank just finished graduate school the week before the debate.
+As a biracial student and member of the military culture, the idea of being a freshman representative in the minority party doesn’t phase her.

 “I’ve been a freshman about three times, and I’m quite used to being a minority,” she said.

-Frank believes a representative who listens to and acts on the needs of constituents still can find plenty of common ground in Washington.
+Frank says a representative who listens to and acts on the needs of constituents still can find plenty of common ground in Washington.

 “We all operate differently, but we all want basically the same thing,” she said.